 Our Standard of Professional Practice on Ethics (SOPP on Ethics) applies to all CIPFA members and registered students.

-The new code is based on five principles.
+The Code is based on five principles.
 They are:

-CIPFA acknowledges that the IFAC code is a large document.
-To make it more accessible and relevant to our members, we have prepared a short guidance document: Ethics and You (PDF, 200 KB).
+CIPFA acknowledges that the IESBA code is a large document.
+We updated our short guidance document Ethics and You in July 2017 to continue to make it more accessible and relevant to our members: Ethics and You (PDF, 62 KB).

-Ethics and You provides additional guidance and focuses on what the IFAC Code means for the public sector workplace.
-It includes 10 case studies, covering various sectors and CIPFA members at different stages of their careers.
+Ethics and You provides additional guidance and focuses on what the IESBA Code means for the public sector workplace.

 Conversations on ethical queries are totally confidential and aimed at assisting members explore the full range of options open to them in respect of professional dilemmas.
 However, the Institute cannot give legal advice.
 Any comments made during the conversation are made on a personal basis, and must not be assumed to represent CIPFA.